-The mission of the Arizona Department of Economic Security is to make Arizona stronger by helping Arizonans reach their potential through temporary assistance for those in need, and care for the vulnerable.
-DES vision is opportunity, assistance and care for Arizonans in need.
-The goals of DES are to: serve Arizonans with integrity, humility and kindness; support Arizonans to reach their potential through social services that train, rehabilitate, and connect them with job creators; provide temporary assistance to Arizonans in need while they work toward greater self-sufficiency; and provide children with food, health care, and parental financial support; provide services to individuals with disabilities; and protect the vulnerable by investigating allegations of abuse, neglect and exploitation.
+The mission of DES is to make Arizona stronger by helping Arizonans reach their potential through temporary assistance for those in need, and care for the vulnerable.
+The DES vision is opportunity, assistance and care for Arizonans in need.
+The goals of DES are to: serve Arizonans with integrity, humility and kindness; support Arizonans to reach their potential through social services that train, rehabilitate, and connect them with job creators; provide temporary assistance to Arizonans in need while they work toward greater self-sufficiency; provide children with food, health care, and parental financial support; provide services to individuals with disabilities; and protect the vulnerable by investigating allegations of abuse, neglect and exploitation.

-With the implementation of the SSBG, DES was designated by the Governor as the administering agency.
-Among the programs funded by SSBG have been services to children.
+With the implementation of SSBG, DES was designated by the Governor as the administering agency.
+Among the programs funded by SSBG are services to children.
 These services are provided both by private agencies under contract and directly by the State.
-On May 29, 2014, A.R.S. § 8-451 established a new entity, the Department of Child Safety (DCS).
-The primary purpose of DCS is to protect children.
-DCS is comprised of the State Child Welfare Program previously administered by DES, including Child Protective Services, Foster Care, Adoption, the Comprehensive Medical and Dental Program and the Office of Child Welfare Investigations.
-Recognizing the new Department's desire to do comprehensive planning for its populations, DES and DCS developed and signed an agreement governing the administration of the Social Services Block Grant.
+On May 29, 2014, A.R.S. § 8-451 established DCS with the primary purpose of protecting children.
+DCS is comprised of the State Child Welfare Program previously administered by DES, including Child Protective Services, Foster Care, Adoption, the Comprehensive Medical and Dental Program, and the Office of Child Welfare Investigations.
+Recognizing each Department's desire to do comprehensive planning for its populations, DES and DCS developed and signed an agreement governing the administration of the Social Services Block Grant.